-Small actions can make a big impact!
-So if you could help us to share our key messages and raise awareness of diabetes, our North of England team would love to hear from you!
+Small actions can make a big impact.
+So if you can help us to share our key messages and raise awareness of diabetes, we would love to hear from you.

-There are so many ways to micro-volunteer whilst socially distancing and we would love to hear how you would like to get involved.
-To become a micro-volunteer with Diabetes UK, it is a simple introductory phone call or video call, to introduce our local team and get a chance to meet.
+There are so many ways to micro-volunteer while socially distancing and we would love to hear how you would like to get involved.
+When you apply, we'll ask you to have a simple introductory phone call or video call, to introduce our local team and get a chance to meet.

 If you would like to hear more, please get in touch with us.